-The occurrence of a wave may be advantageous or deleterious; and the present invention is concerned with the generation and utilisation of waves that are advantageous.
-In general, waves are to be generated in the prescavenging stages and utilised there to accelerate the gas in the cell towards that port cell from which they are to be discharged in the succeeding scavenging stage.
+The occurrence of a wave may be advantageous or deleterious; and the present invention is concerned with 15 the neutralisation of waves that are deleterious.

 A certain wave pattern will exist for one set of conditions only, the condition exerting the most influence on the wave pattern being the rotor speed.
-In Figure 1, therefore, the wave pattern shown is that obtaining when conditions approximate to design values; however, it is so arranged and it is one of the objects of this invention that the change in pattern caused by variation in operating conditions has only a minor effect upon the performance of the machine.
+In the drawing, therefore, the wave pattern shown is that obtaining when 20 conditions approximate to design values; however, it is so arranged and it is one of the objects of this invention that the change in pattern caused by variation in operating conditions has only a minor effect upon the performance of the machine.